Sreshthalahiri11/SOC-SreshthaLahiri/README.md

-For now I have uploaded the mnist classification
+I have uploaded the code for mnist classfication that was given as assignment and also the progress report.